Compare all

 Supabase Realtime

-Supabase uses a tiered pricing model:
+Supabase uses a tiered pricing model based on monthly active users (MAUs):

 • Free tier: Basic features with limits (200 concurrent clients, 100 messages per second)